 Thanksgiving Day in Japan is celebrated on November 23 and it’s a national holiday.
 It has its origin in a festival of cereal harvest.
 Currently, companies close and thanks to the workers for doing a good job and commemorate the effort and wealth that they generates.

 CELEBRATE THANKSGIVING AT CATS HOSTEL MADRID

-No matter how amazing traveling is, we know that it is hard to be away from the family on such an important date.
-In Cats Hostel we have always wanted all our travelers to feel at home, we say that we are a great family!
-And the last Thursday of November is not going to be different.
+No matter how amazing traveling is, we know that it’s hard to be away from the family on such an important date.
+In Cats Hostel, we have always wanted all our travelers to feel at home, as we say that we’re a great family!
+And the last Thursday of November is not going to be any different.

-If you are very excited to eat a sophisticated dinner, we can tell you which restaurants in Madrid are having special menus (these change according to the year).
-But if what you really appreciate of this experience is sharing food (and drink!) with other international friends.
+If you’re very excited to eat a sophisticated dinner, we can tell you which restaurants in Madrid are having special menus (these change according to the year).
+But if what you really appreciate about this experience is sharing food (and drink!) with other international friends.
 Then we invite you to join our own Thanksgiving!

-And we are making it even better than in the movies.
-For those nostalgic Americans, and for the jealous people like us, we are having a delicious dinner (all-you-can-eat), one hour of unlimited beer and sangria, live music and Pub crawl for the amazing price of 15 euros.
+And we’re making it even better than in the movies.
+For those nostalgic Americans, and for the jealous people like us, we’re having a delicious dinner (all-you-can-eat), one hour of unlimited beer and sangria, live music and Pub crawl for the amazing price of 15 euros.